Ever noticed that the time spent worrying about a project you haven’t begun

 “Nothing is so fatiguing as the eternal hanging on of an uncompleted task,” observed writer and philosopher William James.

-• Make a to-do list;
+• Make a to-do list.

-• Set realistic goals and objectives;
+• Set realistic goals and objectives.

-• Break your goal down to manageable tasks;
+• Break your goal into manageable steps.

 • Promise yourself a reward when you are done.